-Georgia Tech Energy & Sustainability Services (GTESS) is the US Technical Advisory Group Administrator for the American National Standards Institute on Technical Committee 301 of the International Organization for Standardization (ISO).
+Since 2013 we have been keeping pace with the product creation of International Organization for Standardization Technical Committee 301 Energy Management and Energy Savings.
 The work of ISO/TC 301 provides a globally recognized standard of practice for managing energy over time and for calculating and reporting energy savings.
-A key deliverable, ISO 50001 unites, on a broad level, the concept and execution of energy management system (EnMS) standardization for a range of stakeholders, including, but not limited to: industry, buildings, energy efficiency organizations, standards authorities, energy service providers, government agencies, energy management practitioners, and conformance and energy auditing firms.
-Link to ISO TC/301 Strategic Business Plan.
+A key deliverable — ISO 50001 Energy Management — unites, on a broad level, the concept and execution of energy management system standardization for a range of stakeholders, including, but not limited to: industry, buildings, energy efficiency organizations, standards authorities, energy service providers, government agencies, energy management practitioners, and conformance and energy auditing firms.

-Comments are due May 28th.
-You may communicate directly with Deann Desai, 75 Fifth Street N.W, Suite 300, Atlanta, GA 30332-0640, (770) 605-4474, firstname.lastname@example.org, to obtain review copies of these documents and to submit comments (with a copy to firstname.lastname@example.org).
+We encourage our colleagues in the energy conservation and sustainability community to communicate directly with Georgia Tech Energy & Environmental Management Center (GTESS); Deann Desai, 75 Fifth Street N.W, Suite 300, Atlanta, GA 30332-0640, (770) 605-4474, firstname.lastname@example.org, OR melody.mcelw email@example.com to obtain review copies of these documents and to submit comments (with a copy to firstname.lastname@example.org).
 We will collaborate on energy issues separately with our colleagues at other universities in Europe through the IEEE Industrial Applications Society

 Category: Energy Management